fawahkhan/Upskillr/Readme.md

-# 🎓 UpSkillr — Learn.
+# 🎓 UpSkillr!
+Learn.
 Teach.
 Grow.

-UpSkillr is a project I built to explore what a **modern, student‑first learning platform** should feel like — simple, fast, and actually enjoyable to use.
+UpSkillr is a project I built to explore what a **modern, student‑first learning platform** should feel like simple, fast, and actually enjoyable to use.

 Instead of cluttered dashboards and confusing flows, the goal was to create something where: